devmfc/debian-on-amlogic/README.md

 Other sources and build scripts are not available at this moment.
 Not that I don't want to share, but because they are messy and I don't have the time to clean them up.
 However, most of the sources for the images are just Bash scripts, so feel free to reuse them.
 Also the bootscripts, box configs and DTB's are all there.
 When I have some time to spare I will try to upload the sources.

+## Give me a star when these images work for you
+If you use my images, let me know by giving me a star for this repo!
+Thanks!